 h.
 Once the booking period has passed (28 days before the preferred start date), ABRSM will contact the applicant to confirm available dates and times.
 The Private Visit date is not guaranteed until ABRSM has made contact with the applicant.

 i.
 A list of available ABRSM Jazz Visit dates and venues will be published for the upcoming exam session when the booking period opens.
 Appointments may be given at any time between 09:00 and 17:30 on the date selected.
 For more information, see www.abrsm.org/exam-appointments

-c.
-For Grade 6-8 Music Theory exams the date, time and venue will be shown on the online service at the time of booking.
+d.
+The date, time and venue will be shown on the online service at the time of booking.
 The applicant and candidates (parents/carers) with an account will receive an email to let them know that they can go online to view their confirmed exam details.
-The applicant will also receive a postal notification confirming the exam details (including the names and levels of the candidates entered, and any access arrangements or reasonable adjustments).

 b.
 The venue details will be available online at the time of booking.